eeh67/InaLink-Resources/README.md

 To use a specific one **use the *name of the file* without the ".png"**.
 You'll see where in the next step.

 I might add more in the future, but it's significant work to do many at once.
 Therefore, if you want a specific one you can either:
-- send me a message via Tumblr asking which ones you need (no guarantee that they'll be added any time soon)
+- send me a message/ask via Tumblr asking which ones you need (no guarantee that they'll be added any time soon)
 - host it yourself somewhere else and edit the CSS accordingly

 This is more of a side project for me, so I won't always have the time to keep it updated.
 I hope you understand!